mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the format specified in {{?RFC8032}}.
 For ciphersuites using ECDSA with the NIST curves (P-256, P-384, or P-521), the public key is represented as an encoded UncompressedPointRepresentation struct, as defined in {{RFC8446}}.

+### Signing

+The signature algorithm specified in the ciphersuite is the mandatory algorithm to be used for signatures in FramedContentAuthData and the tree signatures.
+It MUST be the same as the signature algorithm specified in the credentials in the leaves of the tree (including the leaf node information in KeyPackages used to add new members).

 The signatures used in this document are encoded as specified in {{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined